Department of Undergraduate Theology

 MILD-461 Theological Thms-Old Testament 3 Credits

 A study of selected, major themes in the writings of the Old Testament.
-(School for Professional Studies Course).
+(Professional Education Course)

 Prerequisite: MILD-367